“Sub cash register” by Franck BLAIS is licensed under CC BY-SA 2.0.

 Cost is only meaningful in the context of value delivered.
 The more useful question is: what does it cost to not have one?

 Investment readiness.
-For companies preparing for fundraise or exit, the fractional CTO's value is most directly measurable.
+For companies preparing for fundraise or exit, the value is most directly measurable.
 Technology due diligence findings affect valuation.
 A company that presents a clean technology bill of health — robust architecture, mature processes, low key-person risk, clear security posture — commands a premium over one with unresolved technical debt and undocumented systems.

 Full-time CTO hire: A competitive salary, employer NI, pension, benefits, and a recruitment fee that typically runs to five or six figures.
 Plus four to six months to find and hire the right person, during which you have no senior technology leadership.
 Total first-year cost is substantial — and you carry the risk of the hire not working out.

 Dev agency "CTO advisory": Some development agencies offer CTO advisory services at lower price points.
-These can be cost-effective for very early-stage companies, but they typically lack the depth of operational experience and board-level credibility that a genuine fractional CTO provides.
-The person advising you has usually managed development teams, not technology organisations.
+These can be cost-effective for very early-stage companies, but they typically lack the depth of operational experience and board-level credibility that a genuine engagement provides.
+The person advising you has usually managed development teams, not entire technology organisations.

 The Commercial Structure

-IR35 considerations: The UK's off-payroll working rules (IR35) are relevant to any fractional CTO engagement.
-The key indicators of a genuine B2B relationship — the right to substitute, working for multiple clients, not being subject to supervision, direction, and control in the manner of an employee — are naturally present in a well-structured fractional engagement.
+IR35 considerations: The UK's off-payroll working rules (IR35) are relevant to any fractional engagement.
+The key indicators of a genuine B2B relationship — the right to substitute, working for multiple clients, not being subject to supervision, direction, and control in the manner of an employee — are naturally present in a well-structured arrangement.
 Any reputable firm will ensure the engagement is structured appropriately and can provide assurance on this point.

 Typical contract terms: Monthly retainer, one month notice period, initial commitment of three months (to allow the onboarding process to complete), with rolling monthly renewal thereafter.
 Some engagements include a fixed initial term of six or twelve months, particularly where the company wants certainty for budgeting or investor reporting purposes.